About CIE

 Japan Society, New York

 In recent years John Wheeler has been a senior advisor and consultant on Japan and Asia to corporations and non-profit cultural and educational organizations.
 He spent more than two decades at Japan Society in New York, serving as Executive Vice President and helping to guide the Society through a significant period of growth.
 Before joining Japan Society, Mr. Wheeler worked for Time-Life Books on assignments in New York, Tokyo and Singapore.
 An authority on Japan and U.S.-Japan relations, he is the author of numerous articles and co-author of a book, Takamiyama, The World of Sumo.
 He has appeared as a commentator on Japanese and U.S. television.
 Mr. Wheeler is a graduate of Williams College and Harvard University, and has studied and taught in Japan and India.
-He is a Trustee of the Harvard-Yenching Institute and a member of various international organizations including the Council on Foreign Relations and the International House of Japan.
+He served as a Trustee of the Harvard-Yenching Institute and is a member of various international organizations including the Council on Foreign Relations and the International House of Japan.

 Ambassadors

-Matthew Krebs, PhD
+• Matthew Krebs, PhD

 Former Executive Director